Scaling SpotHero and the Future of Mobility

 In terms of chicken or egg, in most businesses you want to focus on the supply side.
 The merchant is the one who is more patient because a merchant.
 They realize it might take a while to get a ton of value out of your platform while you build up demand.
 But consumers will go to your site once and you don't have what they want, they're going to leave pretty quickly.

-Manifold: One of the channels that is a little less commonly talked about is partnerships.
+DI: One of the channels that is a little less commonly talked about is partnerships.
 I know you've been pretty aggressive about pursuing those.
 How do you think through which types of partnerships make sense?
 There’s opportunity cost in getting those things set up.
-What decision making criteria do you use to evaluate what makes a good partnership versus a bad partnership?
+What decision-making criteria do you use to evaluate what makes a good partnership versus a bad partnership?

 Elan: In the last decade or so of doing this I've often started as the first marketer in various start-ups.
 Inevitably after two or three years, you get to this point where you're like okay, I've got Facebook, I've got Google.
 What's next?
 And it always ends up being partnerships.